arindamxd/WeatherX/README.md

 - Ease of use
 - Allow users to search weather for a city of their choice
-- Allow users to create/manage a list of "favourite" destinations- Network unavailability handled
+- Allow users to create/manage a list of "favourite" destinations
+- Network unavailability handled
 - Offline cache
 - Consistency across devices